First Time in Paris: FAQs and Tips

 F irst time in Paris?
 Here you will find the answers to the frequently asked questions – also known as FAQs – about it!

 If you are in Paris for the first time, you may have questions about where to stay, an itinerary to follow and tips for visitors and travelers from any corner of the world.

 First time in Paris, answers to the FAQs

 When you plan your first time in Paris, you may ask yourself which is the best area to stay.
 Mostly if you are alone!

 If you look for a short rental apartment, be sure to stay in one of the best accommodations in Paris.

 - What about transports?

-You may have lots of questions about transports whether if you are in a first time in Paris situation or not.
-Take a look at the transports page to know more about any transport in Paris.
-It could be useful to know something about night transports and transports passes too!
+You may have lots of questions about transports whether if you are for the first time in Paris situation or not.
+It could be useful to know something about Paris transports at night, and transports pass.